vasugupta1/MoneyBoxApp/README.md

 # Moneybox Money Withdrawal

+## Description
+My approach involved shifting some of the account domain-related logic into the Account object.
+The Account object now restricts external calls to directly update the Balance, Withdrawn, and PaidIn values, as these updates should be handled internally by the object's logic.
+Additionally, PayInLimit and NotificationThreshold have been made private to prevent external modifications, ensuring these constants remain consistent across all business areas.

+Unit tests have been implemented to verify the correctness of the Account object's logic.
+These tests also ensure that the TransferMoney and WithdrawMoney operations perform as expected, updating Balance, Withdrawn, and PaidIn values accurately.

+## Future Improvements
+1. Create e2e project to verify classlib will behave correctly, this will be done by creating interface for both TransferMoney, Withdraw
+2. Add Service collection extension methods so that these TransferMoney, Withdraw Money class can be regirestred in IOC easily.
+3. MS logging will be added to this classlib in order to produce logs for unexpected events.
+4. Metrics will be added to make sure visibility is present for when TransferMoney and WithdrawMoney are executed.

 ## Packages Used
 1. Shoudly
 2. Moq
+3. Autofixture

 ## Build
 To build this project please run "dotnet clean && dotnet restore && dotnet build"